PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I think somebody heard that," whispered Relan.

-Boltac slapped his forehead and shook his head.
+Boltac clapped a hand across his face and shook his head.
 "Look, Asarah.
 Please be quiet."

 "Quiet!" she shouted.
 "Why should I be quiet?
 So you and some other fool can get himself killed, in a rescue attempt that is pointless, because I going save munh..."